Barcelona - An Architect's Heaven

 The port has 9 cruise terminals at the Barcelona port, split into 3 locations.

 Terminals A, B, C, D (Palacruceros) and E (Helix) are located at the Adossat Quay and are the greatest distance from the city center.
 The T-3 PORTBUS shuttle buses run from these cruise terminals to near the Columbus column at the bottom of Las Ramblas.

 2 terminals are located in the World Trade Center (WTC) pier called North, and South.
 The East berth provides an overflow area.
 From these terminals it is an easy stroll to Las Ramblas.

-Terminal M, near to the World Trade Center Terminal.
+Terminal M (Maremagnum), near to the World Trade Center Terminal.
 This ferry terminal is sometimes employed for cruise ships.